phogolabs/prana/README.md

 Let's assume that we want to generate a mode for the `users` table.

-You can use the `gom` command line interface to generate a package that contains entities that maps to your database schema.
+You can use the `gom` command line interface to generate a package that contains Golang structs, which represents each table from the desired schema.

 For that purpose you should call the following subcommand: